rkhameshra/olake/README.md

 ### Olake

 Olake will be built on top of SDK providing persistent storage and a user interface that enables orchestration directly from your machine with default writer mode as `S3 Iceberg Parquet`

+## Contributing

+We ❤️ contributions big or small.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get started with making contributions to OLake.

+Not sure how to get started?
+Just ping us on `#contributing-to-olake` in our [slack community](https://olake.io/slack)

+<br /><br />

+## Documentation

+You can find docs at https://olake.io/docs.
+If you need any clarification or find something missing, feel free to raise a GitHub issue with the label `documentation` at [olake-docs](https://github.com/datazip-inc/olake-docs/) repo or reach out to us at the community slack channel.

+<br /><br />

+## Community

+Join the [slack community](https://olake.io/slack) to know more about OLake, future roadmaps and community meetups, about Data Lakes and Lakehouses, the Data Engineering Ecosystem and to connect with other users and contributors.

+Checkout [OLake Roadmap](https://olake.io/docs/roadmap) to track and influence the way we build it, your expert opinion is always welcomed for us to build a best class open source offering in Data space.

+If you have any ideas, questions, or any feedback, please share on our [Github Discussions](https://github.com/datazip-inc/olake/discussions) or raise an issue.

+As always, thanks to our amazing [contributors!](https://github.com/datazip-inc/olake/graphs/contributors)